 Chronic pain is hard to live with no matter the location, but plantar fasciitis can be debilitating as it makes it difficult for patients to ambulate.
 This condition can be very challenging to treat, as that portion of the body has poor blood flow.
 Regenerative therapy is a promising option that can help provide long-term relief.

 Tendon injuries of the elbow can be very painful and oftentimes takes a considerable amount of time to heal.
 These patients can be treated with medications, physical therapy, steroid injections and even surgery.
 Regenerative therapy provides an opportunity for an effective, non-surgical treatment.

 Certain types of back pain may respond well to regenerative therapy.
-Studies have shown that back pain due to degenerative disc disease can provide significant pain and functional improvement.
-This provides the patient with an alternative to steroid injections and/or surgery.
+Studies have shown that back pain due to degenerative disc disease can be amenable to regenerative therapy which can provide significant pain and functional improvement.
+This can be an alternative to steroid injections and/or surgery.
 Regenerative therapy is an outpatient procedure that can help heal the degenerated disc and ultimately treat the source of the back pain.

 Meet our Doctors

 Sunavo Dasgupta, MD, is a Fellowship Trained interventional Pain Physician and Double Board Certified Anesthesiologist.
 He serves as co-director of the MacNeal Hospital Pain Clinic.
 He received his medical...